open-mmlab/mmaction2/docs/getting_started.md

 - `DEVICE_TYPE`: Type of device to run the demo.
 Allowed values are cuda device like `cuda:0` or `cpu`.
 If not specified, it will be set to `cuda:0`.
 - `CAMERA_ID`: ID of camera device If not specified, it will be set to 0.
 - `THRESHOLD`: Threshold of prediction score for action recognition.
 Only label with score higher than the threshold will be shown.
 If not specified, it will be set to 0.
-- `SAMPLE_LENGHTH`: Number of frames to be sampled from web camera.
+- `SAMPLE_LENGTH`: Number of frames to be sampled from web camera.
 If not specified, it will be calculated from the config file by `clip_len x num_clips`.
 - `AVERAGE_SIZE`: Number of latest clips to be averaged for prediction.
 If not specified, it will be set to 1.

 Examples: